 The most important way to provide care for and support your loved one through the levels of Alzheimer’s is by taking care of yourself.
 Acknowledge that you can’t do it all alone, and permit others the opportunity to assist, making sure to take time away frequently to rest and recharge.

 Working with a professional home care agency experienced in dementia and Alzheimer’s care, such as Hired Hands Homecare, provides for a smoother journey through the process, helping both the care recipient and his or her family caregivers.
-Contact the California senior care professionals of Hired Hands Homecare at (866) 940-4343 for additional information on our specialized Alzheimer’s or dementia support and customized caregiving tips.
+Contact the senior care professionals of Hired Hands Homecare at (866) 940-4343 for additional information on our specialized Alzheimer’s care Santa Rosa, CA and the surrounding areas depend on.